nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 # Developer Guide

 ## Introduction

-Amethyst is a simple tool for developers to consolidate the contributions of a project's authors into separate files.
-It is a Java desktop application that has both **a Text UI and a GUI**.
+Amethyst is a command-line task manager targeted at power users, who would like to store, access and edit information about one's tasks efficiently.

-This guide describes the design and implementation of Collate.
-It will help you understand how Amethyst works and how you can further contribute to its development.
+This developer guide will provide you with the necessary basic information to start programming work on Amethyst.
+This guide also describes the design and implementation of Amethyst, to help you understand how Amethyst works.
+Relevant information regarding implementation, testing and available developer tools/ resources has also been included in this guide to help you along as you work on Amethyst's future development.
 We have organised this guide in a top-down manner so that you can understand the big picture before moving on to the more detailed sections.

 ## Table of Contents
 <!-- MarkdownTOC -->